Gilberto Rides Again: Chapter 2

 She raised her eyebrows at him.
 “And have a hangover and be grumpy for two days?
 That’s what you want?”

 He sighed and shook his head.
-“Never mind.
+“Okay, forget it.
 But we’re on holiday.”

 After paying, they left and strolled on the beach, hand in hand.

 Back inside their room, Gilberto went to the toilet.
 There was blood again.
-He frowned when he saw it.
+He grimaced when he saw it.
 Maria followed him into the bathroom.
-She peered at the bowl.
-“Did you hurt yourself?”
+Peering into the bowl she asked, “Did you hurt yourself?”

 Her breath caught in her throat.
 “How long has this been?” she asked.

 He shrugged.
-“On and off for a few weeks… maybe a month.”
+“Oh, on and off… for a couple of weeks… maybe a month?”
 He tried to sound casual.

 Her voice sharpened.
 “I’m taking you to the clinic Monday.
 This could be a bigger problem than you might think.”